Although it’s the middle of the winter, I still have a hankering for ice cream.

 *Substitute almond milk for half or all of this recipe

-- Combine all of the ingredients, except for the chocolate chips, in a blender.
+- For this Double Chocolate Mint Ice Cream Recipe, combine all of the ingredients, except for the chocolate chips, in a blender.
 Stick your finger in to taste it.
 See if you need to add more peppermint oil.
 Remember, peppermint oil and peppermint extract are not the same.
 Add it one drop at a time.
 If you’re using extract, add the extract 1 teaspoon at a time.

 - Pour it into a freezer-safe container and let it set for at least 4 hours.